aimhubio/aim/docs/source/community/telemetry.md

 ## Anonymized Telemetry
 We constantly seek to improve Aim for the community.
 Telemetry data helps us immensely by capturing anonymous usage analytics and statistics.
+The "anonymous usage" means that no user-specific data is tracked.
+Aim will generate a unique random ID, which is not tied to any user data (such as e-mail, UNIX username, etc.).
 You will be notified when you run `aim up`, `aim server` commands, as well as when running any SDK method which is tracked by Aim.
 User-defined data is **NOT** tracked.
 Only the fact of certain event has happened is tracked.
 Here is the complete list of events tracked by Aim SDK: